First extragalactic measurement of the turbulence driving parameter: ALMA observations of the star-forming region N159E in the Large Magellanic Cloud: Data

 \section{Data}

 N159E was observed during Cycle 4 using ALMA Band 6 (P.I.
 Y. Fukui, \#2016.1.01173.S.), targeting multiple molecular lines -- $^{12}$CO $(J=2-1)$, $^{13}$CO $(J=2-1)$, C$^{18}$O $(J=2-1)$, and SiO $(J=5-4)$, as well as the $1.3\,\rm{mm}$ continuum.
 We refer the readers to \citetalias{2019ApJ...886...14F} and \cite{2019ApJ...886...15T} for details on the data reduction and analysis of these ALMA observations; here, we note the main features that are relevant to this work.
-The beam size of these observations is 0.28\arcsec $\times$ 0.25\arcsec (for the CO isotopologues) and 0.26\arcsec $\times$ 0.23\arcsec (for the $1.3\,\rm{mm}$ continuum), corresponding to a spatial resolution of $\sim 0.07\,\rm{pc}$.
+The beam size of these observations is 0.28\arcsec $\times$ 0.25\arcsec (for the CO isotopologues\footnote{Isotopologues refer to molecules differing only in the isotope of one or more of the component atoms.}) and 0.26\arcsec $\times$ 0.23\arcsec (for the $1.3\,\rm{mm}$ continuum), corresponding to a spatial resolution of $\sim 0.07\,\rm{pc}$.
 The observations detected significant flux in all three CO lines, at an rms noise level of $\sigma_{^{12}\rm{CO}} \sim 4\,\rm{mJy\,beam^{-1}}$ for $^{12}$CO, $\sigma_{^{13}\rm{CO}}\sim 4.5\,\rm{mJy\,beam^{-1}}$ for $^{13}$CO, and $\sigma_{\rm{C^{18}O}}\sim 4.5\,\rm{mJy\,beam^{-1}}$ for C$^{18}$O. These observations also revealed detailed, filamentary structures comprised of molecular gas that were unresolved in previous Cycle 1 ALMA observations of N159E at lower resolution ($\sim 0.24\,\rm{pc}$, \citealt{2017ApJ...835..108S}).
 We do not utilize the Cycle 1 data as the Cycle 4 data shows no significant missing flux at higher resolution \citepalias{2019ApJ...886...14F}.